Dover alternatives: The Portsmouth & Plymouth routes to France

 Travelling with kids?
 This is what helps most

 One small upgrade that can make a massive difference: a cabin.
 Not just overnight, but also on day sailings.
 For naptime, it’s basically a reset button.
-We’ve had crossings where a one-hour cabin nap turned the whole afternoon from wobbly to wonderful.

 - Cabin for day crossings: perfect for naptime, changing, snacks, and a quiet base when the ship gets busy.